 The content of the subjects and/or modules generally is consistent with the type and level of the studies.
 However, some non-core subjects (e.g., Mathematics, Physics) do not contribute well to core subjects.
 E.g., it is highly questionable why computer networks administrator needs knowledge in molecular physics, atomic and nuclear physics, etc.

-Some optional subjects are placed in the 1'st semester.
-That is questionnable because students generally have no enough knowledge to make reasonable choice.
+Some optional subjects are placed in the 1'st semester, before students have got some experience useful for choosing specific subject.